ahmadassaf/KBE/README.md

  	+ folder called ```GKB``` inside the cache folder: This will hold the aggregated Google Knowledge boxes extracted for a DBpedia concept (type)
  	+ folder called ```instances_GKB``` inside the cache folder: This will hold the Google Knowledge box for a single instance
  	+ folder called ```instances``` inside the cache folder: This will hold the DBpedia instances for each concept (type)
+    + folder called ```instanc_properties``` inside the cache folder: Thiw ill hold the distinct list of properties for all the instances of a certain concept

  - run ```node server.js```
  - The application is run in the console and the output will be available in results/result.json